 The Kong is a soft, rubber toy made of material that is less painful to chew than hard, nylon toys.
 Like puppy puzzles, the Kong is designed to fit a doggy treat inside.
 Your puppy will then have to pinch, bite, and chew the Kong at just the right angle to release the treat.
 Figuring this out could take awhile, which is why it’s a great option for relieving boredom.

 Jolly Balls are also made of a soft, rubber material.
 These toys can either hold a treat, or be used as a “tug and toss” toy.
-The versatility of Jolly Balls makes them a great option for entertaining your puppy if and when he starts suffering from boredom.
+The versatility of Jolly Balls makes them a great option for entertaining your puppy.
+If and when he starts suffering from boredom, give him this toy.

 10) HIRE A DOG WALKER OR HAVE A TRUSTED FRIEND WALK YOUR DOG